A Rank-Based Sequential Test of Independence: Rank-based tests

 under any distribution $P$ on $[0,1]^2$ for which $(R_n,S_n)$ have uniform marginals.
-Since this includes the data generating distribution, the corrected estimator is better in expected growth rate than the original estimator $f_n^{(d)}$, in the theoretical limit of infinitely many iterations.
-The same strategy can also be applied to correct the derandomized frequencies \eqref{eq:derandomized_freq}, and the above result on the growth rate continues to hold.
+Since this includes the data generating distribution, the corrected estimator is better in expected growth rate than $f_n^{(d)}$ in the theoretical limit of infinitely many iterations.
+The same strategy can also be applied to correct the derandomized counts \eqref{eq:derandomized_freq}, and the above result on the growth rate continues to hold.
 In our implementation, we run Sinkhorn's algorithm with a maximum of $20$ iterations, and stop early if all row and column sums are in $(1.001^{-1}/d, 1.001/d)$.